celery/celery/CONTRIBUTING.rst

 * ``librabbitmq``: https://github.com/celery/librabbitmq/issues
 * ``django-celery``: https://github.com/celery/django-celery/issues

-If you are unsure of the origin of the bug you can ask the `mailing-list`_, or just use the Celery issue tracker.
+If you're unsure of the origin of the bug you can ask the `mailing-list`_, or just use the Celery issue tracker.

 Contributors guide to the code base